marcelomijas/econometrics-cheatsheet/README.md

 Those are the residuals from a OLS regression between $x_j$ and all the other $x$ 's.
 Error measures and r-squared can also be obtained from this regression.

 ### Why is $\beta_0$ the constant term?
-My reference manual / proffessor's definition of the econometric model is different.
+My reference manual / professor's definition of the econometric model is different.

 There is some debate about the correct way to name the coefficients and the sub-index of the coefficients and variables of a model.
 This could have an impact on how some statistics like the adjusted R-squared or some tests like the F contrast formulas are written.